 Second or third mortgages can be used to consolidate outstanding debt from other sources, renovate your home, pay for your child’s education, start or finance a business or, be used for any reason you see fit.

 If you’re considering taking out an additional mortgage on your home, we encourage you to speak with our mortgage specialist who will discuss your unique financing needs.
 After researching and discussing your options, we will provide you with the best financing solution for you.

 Your monthly payment will be automatically debited from your bank account on the same day of each month that was agreed upon between you and your lending specialist.

 We do not offer lines of credit.
-What we do offer are loans based on your home’s equity.
-Whether you need the money to consolidate debts or for home renovations or a vacation, we can help.
+What we do offer are lump sum amounts based on your home’s equity.
+Whether you need the money to consolidate debts, home renovations or a vacation, we can help.
 Unlike the banks, Alpine Credits will get you the money you need.
 Regardless of your age, credit or income.

 There are numerous reasons why borrowers may choose to refinance the loans they already have.
 Some of these include:

 - Switching from a variable rate mortgage to a fixed rate mortgage or vice-versa